Camino Portugués: Stage 4: Porto to Tui

 The route is marked with yellow painted arrows but please take care at intersections where there may be a choice of several different alternative routes.
 Navigation can become trickier when leaving the busier cities and towns such as Porto and Tui and you will need to pay close attention to your route notes for these sections.
 There are usually other walkers around in case you are looking for help.
 We also provide a guidebook which can be very helpful to use at confusing intersections.
 A detailed information pack including route notes, local information and maps will be waiting for you at your first accommodation.
 This tour also has access to the Macs Adventure Navigation Smartphone App - we highly recommend using it, or at least having it on your phone ready to use should you ever be in any doubt about your direction.

-- GPX tracks and access to the Macs Adventure Smartphone Navigation App
+- A detailed information pack, route notes, maps, GPX tracks and access to the Macs Adventure Navigation Smartphone App

 - Return travel to Spain/Portugal.